sematext/logagent-js/README.md

 # What is Logagent

 Logagent is a modern, open-source, light-weight log shipper.
 It is like Filebeat and Logstash in one, without the JVM memory footprint.
 It comes with out of the box and extensible log parsing, on-disk buffering, secure transport, and bulk indexing to Elasticsearch, Logsene, and other destinations.
-Its low memory footprint and low CPU overhead makes it suitable for deploying on edge nodes and devices, while its ability to parse and structure logs makes it a great Logstash alternative.
+Its low memory footprint and low CPU overhead make it suitable for deploying on edge nodes and devices, while its ability to parse and structure logs makes it a great Logstash alternative.

 ![](https://sematext.com/wp-content/uploads/2016/07/logagent.png)

 # Docker

+You can run Logagent in a container.
 The docker container can be configured through the following environment variables:

 * **LOG_URL**: The URL of your Elasticsearch Endpoint _(defaults to https://logsene-receiver.sematext.com)_
                For Sematext Europe use https://logsene-receiver.eu.sematext.com.
 For Elasticsearch https://elasticserch-server-name:9200.